FameOz-1/se_project_spots-aa/README.md

 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices.
 - **Media Queries**: Ensures a consistent user experience across devices.
 - **Figma**: Used for design and prototyping.
+- TO-DO: add Webpack, Node.js and gh-pages to technologies and techniques section.

 ---